St. Michael’s

 RIVERSIDE, CA

-Goal: To serve as a model for addressing the City’s homeless population, contribute to the City’s goal of creating additional affordable housing, and maximize the use of the church-owned land while meeting both the City’s public needs and the church’s commitment to service.
+Goal: Serve as a model for addressing Riverside’s homeless population by creating additional affordable housing, maximizing the use of church-owned land, and fulfilling both the City’s public needs and the church’s commitment to service.

-The St. Michael’s development will enhance the neighborhood by beautifying the site and maximizing a currently underutilized, partially vacant property on which the existing church sits.
-This project will help fill a growing need for permanent housing opportunities for Riverside’s homeless population by providing fifty new affordable units, twenty-four designated for those experiencing homelessness, among a diverse array of amenities, open spaces and services.
-The site is located within close proximity to additional public, social and health service providers.
-The site is also well served by public transit with access along both Jackson and California Streets, further connecting residents to the services designed to help them maintain stability and wellness in their lives.
+The project helps fill the growing need for permanent housing opportunities, addressing Riverside’s homeless population.
+Of the fifty new affordable units, twenty-four are reserved for those experiencing homelessness.
+The community is also located nearby additional public, social, and health service providers and is well served by public transit—further connecting residents to the services and support designed to help them maintain stability and wellness in their lives.

 DEVELOPMENT